Weak second Bianchi identity for static, spherically symmetric spacetimes with timelike singularities: Introduction and Main Results

-Although non-rigorous and full of questionable assumptions, and with conclusions which cannot possibly be true in the sweeping generality in which they were stated, the EIH papers, and Wallace's, have become the template for many formal follow-up calculations (for a survey see, e.g., \cite{PoissonETal}), in particular the computation of gravitational wave signals and their feedback on the motion of the sources (binary neutron stars or black holes) used for the interpretation of the LIGO and VIRGO gravitational wave data \cite{Bla2014}.
+Although non-rigorous and full of questionable assumptions, and with conclusions which cannot possibly be true in the sweeping generality in which they were stated, the EIH papers have become the template for many formal follow-up calculations (for a survey see, e.g., \cite{PoissonETal}), in particular the computation of gravitational wave signals and their feedback on the motion of the sources (binary neutron stars or black holes) used for the interpretation of the LIGO and VIRGO gravitational wave data \cite{Bla2014}.
+As far as we can see, existing rigorous works on the problem of motion for ``small bodies'' in general relativity (we mention in particular \cites{GJ,QW,EG,St,GrWa,GrWaERR,GW,Harte}) do not yet allow a definitive assessment of the merits of some of the key ideas of the papers by Einstein, Infeld, and Hoffmann, and by Wallace, on the motion of what nowadays would be called naked singularities.
+The purpose of the present paper is to take one step further toward this goal.

-A rigorous implementation of the EIH program would require one to consistently formulate an at least locally well-posed joint evolution problem for spacelike slices of a spacetime, the electromagnetic field defined on these slices, and the point singularities (in the spatial curvature tensor) that represent the sources and sinks of that field. {\em If} this program can be consistently implemented, it produces spacetimes with one-dimensional timelike curvature singularities that have the appearance of worldlines of charged point particles, which are the sources and sinks of the electromagnetic fields living in this spacetime.
-Certainly the conservation of energy-momentum should still hold in this case, but \eqref{eq:conservationlaws} can no longer be interpreted in a pointwise sense.
+A rigorous assessment would require one to consistently formulate an at least locally well-posed joint evolution problem for spacelike slices of a spacetime, the electromagnetic field defined on these slices, and the point singularities (in the spatial curvature tensor) that represent the sources and sinks of that field.
+Moreover, if the EIH and EI claims have any merit, then the equations of motion for the point singularities in the spacelike slices must be a consequence of \eqref{EM1}, coupled with Maxwell's evolution equations for the electromagnetic fields $\F$ which, however, need to be supplemented by a suitable law of the electromagnetic vacuum.
+It is clear that such an electromagnetic law must be different from the usual Maxwell vacuum law, for the latter leads to infinite electromagnetic field energy of the point singularity, i.e., non-integrable singularities in the electromagnetic $\T$ that cause non-integrable curvature singularities of the metric, as per Einstein's field equations \eqref{EM1} (see Section \ref{sec:Hamiltonians} for more details).